 ‘Each day I worry if our carer might be unable to continue to care for Mom leaving us in an unimaginably stressful situation in terms of trying to find an alternative, equally agreeable and sensitive carer,’ she says.

 The family feels very blessed to have the support from home care.
 But they know there are many others that might not have their support back.

 Better plans are needed

-Enomwoyi reflects on lots of things that are still on pause, and how there doesn’t seem to be a clear plan about when these services will return.
+‘There still doesn’t seem to be a clear plan about how and when these services will return.

 'I would love to see dementia care being talked about more by the Government.'